lynxthecat/adblock-lean/README.md

 - `select_dnsmasq_instance`: analyzes dnsmasq instances and sets required options in the adblock-lean config

 ## Basic configuration
 Generally, if you ran the automated setup then you don't have to make any additional configuration changes.
-If you want to further customize adblocking, this can be done by modifying the config file located in `/etc/adblock-lean/config`.
+If you want to further customize adblocking, this can be achieved by modifying the config file located at `/etc/adblock-lean/config`.

 The `setup` command is available after installation:
 ```bash